jspahrsummers/carthage-talk/Ruthlessly Simple Dependency Management with Carthage.md

 ^ Unfortunately, we're not quite done yet.
 Because of an App Store submission bug that disallows universal (fat) framework binaries, we need to add a special build phase that removes them.
+I’m hoping that Apple eventually makes this step unnecessary.

+---

+# That’s it!

+^ We now have an app that can begin using any and all of those frameworks, and it’s quite easy to update the list in the future by just running `carthage update` again.

 ---